-Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2017, excluding Double Grow and its subsidiaries, which were acquired in December 2016 and disposed of in December 2017.
-Wuhu Feishang and Bayannaoer Mining were also excluded from the assessment as Wuhu Feishang was disposed of and Bayannaoer Mining was acquired in March 2017 and November 2017, respectively.
-The total assets as of December 31, 2017 and the loss for the year ended December 31, 2017 of Bayannaoer Mining accounted for 2.37% and 0.86% of the total assets and loss of CHNR, respectively.
-The exclusion of Bayannaoer Mining from the scope of our assessment was due to the impracticality of conducting an assessment of the acquired business's internal control over financial reporting during the period between the date the acquisition was consummated and the date of management's assessment.
-See "Risk Factors" included elsewhere in this Annual Report.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2018.
 In making this assessment, we used the criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organization of the Treadway Commission ("COSO") (2013 framework) (the COSO criteria).
-Based on our evaluation and the COSO criteria, we determined that, as of December 31, 2017, the Company's internal control over financial reporting was effective to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with IFRS.
+Based on our evaluation and the COSO criteria, we determined that, as of December 31, 2018, the Company's internal control over financial reporting was effective to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with IFRS.